mtth/kit/README.rst

       configure these individually according to your project needs via a single ``.cfg`` file (cf. `Sample config file`_).

-    - A very simple pattern to organize your project via the ``current_project`` proxy.
+    - A simple pattern to organize your project via the ``current_project`` proxy.
       No more complicated import schemes!

     - A command line tool from where you can create new projects, launch the Flask buit in Werkzeug server, start Celery workers and the Flower_ tool, and run a shell in the current project context (inspired by Flask-Script_).

-    - OAuth (via `Google OAuth 2`_) and a bunch of utilities via the ``util`` module (for convenient logging, efficient API responses, property caching, and more).

 - What Flasker isn't?